Heritage advice

 Funding requirements

-• Applicants are required to match the fund on the basis of dollar for dollar
+- Applicants are required to match the fund on the basis of dollar for dollar.

-• Seniors (over 65s) pensioners and self-funded retirees aren’t required to match funding provided under this program
+- Seniors (over 65’s) pensioners and self-funded retirees aren’t required to match funding provided under this program.

-For all successful grant applicants, works must be completed and a final report provided to Council by 5 March 2024.
+For all successful grant applicants, works must be completed and a final report provided to Council by Friday 19 April, 2025.
 Prior to completion, regular updates are to be submitted as milestones are reached (emails are sufficient).The final report will provide a record of the work undertaken, expenditure and photographs (before/after).
 If updates or the final report are not provided, funding may be withdrawn.

 World Heritage Area